glenndehaan/csgo-gamestate-spotify/README.md

 All logs will be written to the `csgo-gamestate-spotify.log` file in the node folder.

 ## TODO
-- Create second mode (1.
-Mute when dead.
-2. Lower volume to 10%)
+- Operation mode 2 implement fadein / fadeout
-- Implement lower volume after dead lower volume then pause
+- Create installer for windows to create start shortcuts
-- Music can play in buytime
+- Better manual?

 ## License